 Murad Invisiscar is best used for those with dry skin.
 If you deal with oily skin, the moisturizers in this product may be overly hydrating.
 This product also contains fragrance, and so should be avoided by anyone with a strong sensitivity to fragrances.

 Even though my acne cleared up almost a decade ago, I still have acne scars and enlarged pores along my cheeks.
 I've noticed they've become more pronounced in the past few years as the collagen in my skin has begun to decline (hello 30!).

 I used InvisiScar every morning under my makeup.
 It's super lightweight, leaves a silky smooth finish, and doubles beautifully as a primer.
 Though it contains salicylic acid to exfoliate the skin and reduce scarring, I've never found it to irritate my sensitive skin.

 Murad's InvisiScar Resurfacing Treatment has worked to smooth my skin before makeup application (or even on makeup-free days when worn under sunscreen) and has contributed to a more uniform appearance.

 My scars are still there, but I do feel that my pores have tightened and my skin has become smoother.
-I can say that my skin over the past month has been the best it's looked in years and this is one part of the carefully curated cocktail of things I've been using.
-It's earned its spot in my daily skincare routine and I'm happy to be back on board with the brand that first stepped in to solve my acne woes many years ago.
+I can say that my skin over the month of using the InvisiScar treatment has been the best it's looked in years and this was one part of the carefully curated cocktail of things I've been using.
+InvisiScar has earned its spot in my daily skincare routine and I'm happy to be back on board with the brand that first stepped in to solve my acne woes many years ago.